JockLawrie/AccessControl.jl/README.md

 - It provides:
     - Authentication
     - Authorization (role-based access control)
+    - Session Management
-    - Admin functionality for editing access control rules.
+    - Admin functionality for editing data that determines access control.
-- See the [docs](docs/Contents.md) for details.
+- See the [docs](docs/Contents.md) for details and examples.

 ## Usage
 This repo currently contains documentation only.
 Code will follow.